-Whenever I hear the stats about how little time kids spend outside, I'm shocked.
-Estimates range from less than 30 minutes a day to the study that found children are spending less than half the amount of time outdoors than they did just 20 years ago.
-Meanwhile, the Kaiser Family Foundation has found that kids spend an average of seven hours a day using electronic media.
+I'm always surprised when I hear the stats about how little time kids spend outside.
+One study found children are spending less than half the amount of time outdoors than they did just 20 years ago.
+Meanwhile, the Kaiser Family Foundation found that kids spend an average of seven hours a day using electronic media.

 My own childhood was filled with outdoor time.
 At home I helped my grandma in the garden, stacked wood, mowed the lawn and raked leaves.
 On my own, I built forts in the woods, rode my bike with friends, went sledding or ice skating in the winter, climbed trees and rocks, and read books on a platform in a tree on hot days.

-But my nature time wasn't just limited to after-school and weekend activities.
-I attended a public school in New York's Hudson Valley and we spent almost all our gym and recess periods outside.
+But my nature time wasn't limited to after-school and weekend activities.
+I attended a public school in New York's Hudson Valley, and we spent almost all our gym and recess periods outside.
 Unless the weather was really, really bad, we were outdoors.
-We spent science classes on the acres that surrounded our school, collecting samples from trees and learning about everything from hydrology to chemistry to physics al fresco.
-We also had a school forest — on land donated to the school, we would spend half-days engaging in longer research projects and having picnic lunches.
+We spent science classes on the acres that surrounded our school, collecting samples from trees and learning about everything from hydrology to chemistry to physics — and all al fresco.
+We also had a school forest — on land donated to the school — and we would spend half-days engaging in longer research projects and having picnic lunches there.

-All that outside time isn't just about health and getting kids to exercise more — though that's certainly true.
-Several studies also have linked outside time to higher test scores, lower anxiety and aggression, more creativity and longer attention spans.
+All that outside time isn't just about health and getting kids to exercise more, though that's certainly true.
+Several studies also have linked outside time to higher test scores, lower anxiety and aggression, more creativity and improved attention spans.
 Spending significant time outdoors before the age of 11 is linked to a higher pro-nature worldview.

 So what have the results been?
 Mostly positive.